ORIGINS OF NCCG

-The New Covenant Church of God is an evangelical Christian - Messianic Israelite (Hebraic-roots) fellowship of born-again believers in the Lord Yah'shua the Messiah (Jesus Christ) who obey New Covenant Torah (Law).
+The New Covenant Assemblies of Yahweh is an evangelical Christian - Messianic Israelite (Hebraic-roots) fellowship of born-again believers in the Master Yah'shua the Messiah (Jesus Christ) who obey New Covenant Torah (Law).
 It began in Oxford, England, in 1986 and was then known as the Restoration Christian Fellowship.
 Since that time it has experienced a number of name changes as it has matured, the last of which was the New Covenant Christian Fellowship or NCCF.
-It is also sometimes known by the Hebrew name, B'rit Chadashah Assembly of Yahweh, a name it acquired in 1996 after the founder had the following experience:
+It acquired the name, B'rit Chadashah Assembly of Yahweh, an amaglam of two others, in 1996 after the founder had the following experience:

 "I saw a vision of a Hebrew Menorah made of freshly budding OLIVE BRANCHES...